Alumni Online Courses

 Americans in Paris

-This class will survey the rich history of Americans’ fascination and engagement with the city of Paris.
-Beginning with Jefferson and Franklin, the class will look at succeeding generations of travelers and expatriates who have made Paris their home; study American travelers of the 19th century who popularized the “Grand Tour” as a way to complete their cultural education; artists who found inspiration in Parisian artistic circles; African-Americans who found freedoms unheard of in segregated American society; and the expatriate writers of the early 20th century.
-The course will conclude with a look at contemporary visions of Paris on film and television.
+This class surveyed the rich history of Americans’ fascination and engagement with the city of Paris.
+Beginning with Jefferson and Franklin, the class looked at succeeding generations of travelers and expatriates who have made Paris their home; study American travelers of the 19th century who popularized the “Grand Tour” as a way to complete their cultural education; artists who found inspiration in Parisian artistic circles; African-Americans who found freedoms unheard of in segregated American society; and the expatriate writers of the early 20th century.
+The course concluded with a look at contemporary visions of Paris on film and television.

-Weekly online discussion forums and podcast lectures will allow participants to meet and interact with one another virtually, to share ideas, and to deepen their understanding of Paris’ enduring appeal to the collective American imagination.
+Weekly online discussion forums and podcast lectures allowed participants to meet and interact with one another virtually, to share ideas, and to deepen their understanding of Paris’ enduring appeal to the collective American imagination.

-And, for participants who dream of springtime in Paris, Shapiro will lead a cultural tour of the city for course participants (and all alumni, parents, students, and friends in the area).
-The walking tour is set for Saturday, April 12, 2014 culminating in an alumni gathering at the home of Alexandra Hughes ’73.
-Travel to Paris and accommodations are not included in the course fee.
+And, for participants who dream of springtime in Paris, Shapiro lead a cultural tour of the city for course participants (and all alumni, parents, students, and friends in the area).
+The walking tour culminated in an alumni gathering at the home of Alexandra Hughes ’73.

 About the instructor